Buddy Childers (politician)

-E. M. "Buddy" Childers (born October 17, 1938) is a retired American politician in the state of Georgia.
+Eugene Milton "Buddy" Childers (October 17, 1938 – March 16, 2026) was an American politician in the state of Georgia.

+Life and career

 Childers served in the United States Marine Corps Reserve and graduated from Model high school in Rome, Georgia.
 He later owned a telecommunications company.
 Childers served in the Georgia House of Representatives from district 15 as a Democrat from 1974 to 2004.
+Childers died on March 16, 2026, at the age of 87.